Building from source using Cerbero

 To generate GStreamer binaries, use the following command:

-This should build all required GStreamer components and create packages for your distribution at the Cerbero source directory.
+This will fetch and build all required GStreamer components and create packages for your distribution, then place them in the Cerbero source directory.

 A list of supported packages to build can be retrieved using: